abinit/abinit/doc/tutorial/eph4isotc.md

 ![](eph4isotc_assets/MgB2_phbands.png)

 The plot shows that the low-energy vibrations (below 40 meV) are mainly of Mg character.
-The vibrational spectrum looks good: no vibrational instability, the acoustic modes linearlytend to zero for $|\qq| \rightarrow 0$ (also because the acoustic sum-rule is enforced by default via [[asr]] = 1).
+The vibrational spectrum looks reasonable: no vibrational instability, the acoustic modes tend to zero linearly for $|\qq| \rightarrow 0$ (also because the acoustic sum-rule is enforced by default via [[asr]] = 1).
 Yet this does not mean that our results are fully converged.
 <!--